PetraOleum/2016-Notes/Computability and Complexity.markdown

 ####Theorem: Every primitive recursive function is computable

 Not all computable functions are primitive recursive, but all primitive recursive functions are computable.
-We need to show that all primitive recursive functions can be modelled by Turing machines.[^turinput] That is to say, if &fnof; is a primitive recursive function, there is a TM _M_ such that _M_(b(n)) = b(&fnof;(n)) where b(n) is the biinary representation of n.
+We need to show that all primitive recursive functions can be modelled by Turing machines.[^turinput] That is to say, if &fnof; is a primitive recursive function, there is a TM _M_ such that _M_(b(n)) = b(&fnof;(n)) where b(n) is the binary representation of n.

 [^turinput]: The machine takes an input in binary and outputs in binary.